orakist/Oaksoft.ArgumentParser/README.md

 ## 5. Arity Configuration

 The arity of an option or value is the number of option or values that can be passed if that option or value is specified.
-Arity is expressed with a minimum value and a maximum value, as the following table illustrates:
+There are two types of arity configuration.
+These are option arity and value arity.
+Arity is expressed with a minimum value and a maximum value.

 - Zero - No values allowed.
 - ZeroOrOne - May have one value, may have no values.